Tuesday, June 30, 2015

 “It’s been a really hard day,” Scarlett said.
 “Everybody makes fun of me!
 I tried dressing like an elf, but no one in my family is ever nice.”

 As soon as Snowflake opened the door, the entire Lee family stopped, stared, and became silent.
 Scarlett tiptoed beside him.
+She didn’t feel outnumbered anymore.

-Then Snowflake said, “Now, the song goes like this: ‘Christmas is for families.
+Then, Snowflake said, “Now, the song goes like this: ‘Christmas is for families.
 Christmas is for friends.
-Love and joy; overflowing.
-Snow and sunshine; warm and glowing.
+Love and joy, overflowing.
+Snow and sunshine, warm and glowing.
 Make sure to spread some cheer before the season ends.’”

 Not too long after that, the entire Lee family bustled to sleep, safe and sound.